Altinn/docs/content/altinn-studio/app-creation/logic/_index.md

 A complete project with examples of server-side app logic can be found [here](https://dev.altinn.studio/repos/ttd/webdemo2).

+{{%notice info%}}
+NOTE: The way to reference elements in the data model differs between OR and SERES type XSDs.
+For OR type XSDs `.value` is a necessary suffix in the reference.
+The example code below uses a mixture of the two types of data models.
+{{% /notice%}}

 ## Instantiation
 App logic that affect instantiation can be defined in the file `InstantiationHandler.cs`.
 In this file, two methods are defined by default: